Skip to Content, Navigation, or Footer.

 Nonstop Nattys: Omar Hafez brings home national championship for Penn men’s squash

-“We wanted to send a message that the season is still long and that we’re capable of competing for every trophy ahead,” Omar Hafez said.
+“We wanted to send a message that the season is still long and that we’re capable of competing for every trophy ahead,” Hafez said.

-The third day of the tournament put a halt to the Red and Blue's run as Khalil and Abdelsalam both fell in straight games, the former to the No. 4 seed Muhammad Irfan and the latter to No. 3 seed Joachim Chuah, both of Trinity.
+The third day of the tournament put a halt to the Red and Blue’s run, as Khalil and Abdelsalam both fell in straight games, the former to No. 4 seed Muhammad Irfan and the latter to No. 3 seed Joachim Chuah, both of Trinity.
 Hafez redeemed his team with a convincing victory against Benedek Takacs of Trinity, punching his ticket to the semifinals at Grand Central Terminal.

-All eyes were on Hafez as the commuters of Grand Central Terminal passed by the glass cage, the stage of the title match.
-They had a chance to witness Quaker history on the final day of the tournament as Hafez faced yet another Trinity foe in Muhammad Irfan.
+All eyes were on Hafez as the commuters at Grand Central Terminal passed by the glass cage, the stage for the title match.
+They had a chance to witness Quaker history on the final day of the tournament as Hafez faced yet another Trinity foe in Irfan.
 With bragging rights on the line and the chance to be a part of collegiate squash history, the two players put each other to the test.
 Hafez managed to put away two games quickly, before Irfan halted his momentum in game three.
 The small setback was not enough to throw Hafez off, and he closed out game four in a dominating fashion, lifting the trophy.

 “Being able to achieve this win and being a part of Penn history is honestly one of the most special moments I’ve had on the team,” Hafez said.

-After this much needed morale boost, the Quakers won at Cornell and Columbia this past weekend, and are looking to continue their momentum in the Ivy League at Princeton on Feb.7.
+After this much-needed morale boost, the Quakers won at Cornell and Columbia this past weekend and are looking to continue their momentum in the Ivy League at Princeton on Feb.
+7.